malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 # Part II - Problems in Simple Synthetic Control Processes

+This part and the two that follow it describe a series of problems that are faced by _control processes_, computational processes control the behaviour of the larger system of which they are a part.
+This part is focused on simple artificial _agents_, while the Part III is focused on more complex artificial agents.
+Part IV takes that up a notch to look at control processes in humans.
+Interspersed between chapters on control process problems are the occasional _interlude_ chapter that provides additional background to the discussions immediately following.

 # II.1 Interlude: Environment, Body, and Control Processes (first part)

 _...todo..._